verticon/MoBetterBluetooth/README.md

             let peripheralSubscription = CentralManager.PeripheralSubscription(services: [buttonLedSubscription])

-            // Obtain a manager for our subscription manager = CentralManager(subscription: peripheralSubscription, factory: self) { event in
+            // Obtain a manager for the subscription manager = CentralManager(subscription: peripheralSubscription, factory: self) { event in

                 switch event { // Respond to the manager's events